About …

 I visited the US Southwest Desert for the first time when I was 10.
 My father, a university professor of biology, had a lifelong passion for nature and history, as well as a curiosity about the land's indigenous peoples.
 We moved and traveled frequently, and he told us stories about the people, the land, its history, and the flora and fauna of the places we visited.

 While living in the Southwest, we traveled to many historical sites and active pueblos, and the most memorable one for me was Chaco Canyon.
 Chaco was the religious center for the Anasazi people, who inhabited the area beginning in the mid-800s.
 They were an advanced civilization, sophisticated far beyond those of their time.
-Here’s a quote paraphrased from the US National Park Service to help explain:

 “Pueblo descendants say that Chaco was a special gathering place where many peoples and clans converged to share their ceremonies, traditions, and knowledge.
 It was the center of a thriving culture a thousand years ago.
 The monumental scale of its architecture, the complexity of its community life, the high level of its social organization, and its far-reaching commerce created a cultural vision unlike any other seen before or since.”